daptin/dadadash/README.md

 ## Status

-Current release (pre v1) is free for all to use and does not come with any dedicated support. v1 is going to be a one-time paid product < $100.
-It will include email based support and updates to all patches for the next year.
+Current release (pre v1) is free for all to use and does not come with any dedicated support.

 ## Try it now